FAQs

 Study participation involves providing informed consent and completing an online survey which should take between 40-60 minutes.

-- After completing the questionnaires, eligible participants will be asked to donate a saliva sample.
+- After completing the survey questions, eligible participants will be asked to donate a saliva sample.

 - Researchers will send a saliva collection kit together with a pre-paid return envelope to eligible participants.